BenjaminTham/news-widget/README.md

 *   Lightweight: Uses minimal system resources.
 *   Simple Controls: Just press the Escape key to close the app.

+<h2>🧐 How To Use</h2>

+Simply download the .exe in the dist folder and double click it.
+To exit, press the esc button

 <h2>🛠️ Installation Steps:</h2>

 <p>1.
 Make sure you have Python 3 installed on your system.</p>